maxxiimo/the-front-end-manifesto/chp7-visual-design-for-the-nondesigner.md

 11. Fun
 12. Steadfast

 A final note on selecting typefaces, Jason Santa Maria in a presentation called [On Web Typography][] gives advice on picking typefaces.
 Besides being a master on the subject, his recommendations (starting at 31:45) are excellent.
-You can find them transcribed in [Appendix 10][Appendix 10-2].
+You can find them transcribed in [Appendix 9][Appendix 9].

 ### Font Size

 Now that we have selected a font family, we need to set a base font size.
 Choosing font size is actually an important decision.
 At the very basic level you will choose between a measurement types such as px's vs. em's vs. % vs. pt's vs rem's, and from a more complex perspective you need to consider that your choice might also be the measurement from which your entire site is responsive to, and in our case it is.

 Quite frankly to me it seemed like a whole heck of a lot of thinking and research that I would love to spare you from, so I'm just going to give you a very opinionated basis to start from.
-At the same time I will also provide you with the source of my thinking in "[A Brief History of Web Font Sizes][Appendix 11]" found in the appendices.
+At the same time I will also provide you with the source of my thinking in "[A Brief History of Web Font Sizes][Appendix 10]" found in the appendices.

-In Chapter 2 we implemented [Normalize.css][].
+In [Chapter 3][] we implemented [Normalize.css][].
 If you look at our [implementation][] you will notice that we reset our base font size to 100%:

     /*
     * 1. Corrects text resizing oddly in IE 6/7 when body `font-size` is set using `em` units.